 As Seen on TV contains examples of (YMMV here):

-goes missing, and his first suspect is his cashier, Squidward Tentacles.
+Airdate: March 8, 2002Mr.
+Krabs' first dime goes missing, and his first suspect is his cashier, Squidward.
 Outraged at his boss's first instinct to point fingers at him, Squidward quits and storms out of the building.
-After a while, SpongeBob finds him on the side of the road, living in a cardboard box.
+After some time, SpongeBob finds him on the side of the road, living in a cardboard box.
 Being the gracious person he is, he decides to take him in, only for Squidward to take advantage of his hospitality.

 Can You Spare a Dime contains examples of (YMMV here):